LucHermitte/lh-cpp/doc/lh-cpp-readme.txt

         1 -> In the inline section of a dedicated inline file

     |g:c_nl_before_curlyB|                    : newline before '{'
+     This will eventually be deprecated in favour of |lhdev-style|.

 Notes:
     * Everything here match my preferences regarding code presentation